areee/dart_kassakuitti_cli/README.md

 # dart_kassakuitti_cli

 > A simple Dart CLI app to handle a cash receipt coming from S-kaupat or K-ruoka (two Finnish food online stores).
+Fully compatible with macOS, Linux & Windows.

 ## Installation